-If you have a mutual fund and are looking to donate the proceeds to Bridgeway, you may qualify to receive a charitable deduction.
+If you have any of these and are looking to donate the proceeds to Bridgeway, you may qualify to receive a charitable deduction.
 Please consult with a professional advisor to confirm.
-How to give through a mutual fund:
+How to give:

-- Name Bridgeway Christian Church as the “payable on death” beneficiary of a mutual fund.
+- Name Bridgeway Christian Church as the “payable on death” beneficiary.